openkentuckiana/codeforkyana.github.io/_posts/2019-12-18-power-utility-data.md

 This online database is powered by a tool called [Datasette](https://github.com/simonw/datasette) that allows for exploration of the data.
 The data can be viewed and explored by clicking through the website or by using the SQL query language.
 We know that there is still a level of technical knowlege required to work with the data.
 It's our hope that others will take the data, perform analysis on it, and share their findings.

-One such example is the San Francisco Chronicle's project that used historiacl PG&E data build an [app comparing wind speed and power outages](https://projects.sfchronicle.com/2019/wind-outage-map/).
+One such example is the San Francisco Chronicle's project that used historical PG&E data to build an [app comparing wind speed and power outages](https://projects.sfchronicle.com/2019/wind-outage-map/).

 Please reach out if you have ideas about how to use the data and need any help.